andreaferretti/factor-tutorial/README.md

 Playing with the stack
 ----------------------

 Let us start looking what Factor actually feels like.
-Our first words will be literals, like `3`, `12.58` or `"chuck norris"`.
+Our first words will be literals, like `3`, `12.58` or `"Chuck Norris"`.
 Literals can be thought as functions that push themselves on the stack.
 Try writing `5` in the listener and then press enter to confirm.
 You will see that the stack, initially empty, now looks like

     5